codetwice/eggbot-pattern-generator/readme.md

 Open it in InkScape and send it to the EggBot using the Eggbot Inkscape Extensions (see <https://github.com/evil-mad/EggBot/releases/>)

 You can find more information about how to use your Eggbot, please see the [official Eggbot documentation](http://wiki.evilmadscientist.com/The_Original_Egg-Bot_Kit#Tutorials)

+## Configuration

+The configuration of the website can be done by creating a file called .env in the root of the project.
+A .env.example file has been supplied with the project to serve as example configuration.

+There is a single configuration setting implemented atm:

+###ENABLED_GENERATORS
+This setting can be used to limit the generators available on the website.
+It takes a comma-separated list of generator names.
+When set, only the generators listed here will be pickable from the generator select box.

+Example:

+    ENABLED_GENERATORS = triangles, squares, pixelart_v1, pixelart_v2

+## Official Documentation

+Documentation for the Laravel framework can be found on the [Laravel website](http://laravel.com/docs).

 ### License